This Is the "It" Hairstyle the Year You Were Born

 1960: The Stacked Updo

-As a new decade rolled in, hairstyles started to veer from the super polished, sleek 'dos of the 1950s.
+As a new decade rolled in, hairstyles started to veer away from the super polished, sleek 'dos of the 1950s.
 Instead, the ideal look was the perfectly imperfect stacked updo, made famous by Bardot.

 1961: The Pageboy